 Alcohol is a major factor in many pedestrian accidents.
 Either the driver or the pedestrian may be impaired; in the worst case, both are.
 Of the pedestrians killed in Maryland in 2008, 40 percent were under the influence of alcohol at the time of the accident.
 Nationally, in 2009, alcohol was a factor in 48 percent of all pedestrian fatalities.

 A large number of people in Baltimore walk as a form of transportation as well as for recreational purposes.
 Unfortunately, pedestrians are not always as careful as they should be.
 As a result, a large number of pedestrian accidents occur each year in Maryland.

-Many people assume that drivers are always responsible for pedestrian accidents, but in some situations pedestrians are at fault for accident.
+Many people assume that drivers are always responsible for pedestrian accidents, but in some situations, pedestrians are at fault for the accident.
 This article will review some of the important details that you should know about situations where a pedestrian is often found responsible for an accident.

 How Fault Is Determined in Pedestrian Accidents

 There are various ways to establish that a pedestrian was responsible for an accident.
 Many times, witness testimony is critical.
 Sometimes if a crash occurred close to a business or municipal area, cameras might have recorded the event.
 A car might also have a data recorder, which can provide information about how a crash occurred.

 Traffic Laws that Apply to Pedestrians in Baltimore

 In Maryland, pedestrians are required to follow traffic laws in the same way as motor vehicle drivers.
 For example, pedestrians must yield to motor vehicles when crossing the road with the exception of crossing the road at designated areas.